-All Centre for Community, Clinical and Applied Research Excellence (CCCARE) Program and UW Fitness Service fees are non-refundable.
-Refunds will only be considered on a case-by-case basis for medical or compassionate grounds, and must be communicated to, and approved by, the Research and Operations Manager.
+All Centre for Community, Clinical and Applied Research Excellence (CCCARE) fees are non-refundable.
+Refunds will only be considered on a case-by-case basis for medical or compassionate grounds, and must be communicated to, and approved by, the Department of Kinesiology and Health Sciences Administrative Officer.
+Programs, workshops, events, camps or classes may be cancelled if minimum registration numbers are not obtained prior to the start date.
+In this case a full refund will be issued.
+Without exception, all refund transactions will be processed in Canadian Dollars (CAD).

 This privacy document applies to the Centre for Community, Clinical and Applied Research Excellence (CCCARE) in the Department of Kinesiology at the University of Waterloo.